-State TV: Iran reaches deals to release prisoners; US denies
+US denies Iran’s claims of prisoner, cash swap; UK downplays

 The official quoted by Iranian state TV said a deal made between the U.S. and Tehran involved a prisoner swap in exchange for the release of $7 billion in frozen Iranian funds.

 “The Americans accepted to pay $7 billion and swap four Iranians who were active in bypassing sanctions for four American spies who have served part of their sentences,” state TV said, quoting the official in an on-screen crawl.
+It did not name the Iranians that Tehran sought to be freed.

 U.S. State Department spokesman Ned Price immediately denied the Iranian state TV report.